AntennaComp/Phantom/README.md

 Find the Phantom CAD files (sat,sab,stl,stp) within this document

 chose the filetype you need for your simulation software
+Warning: some files might reduce the PMMA casing to a simple block

 For the simulated phantom: